 For years, the winning strategy was coverage.
 Write longer.
 Include more subtopics.
 Build the most thorough result.
 That era rewarded the content refresh workflow because the goal was completion.

-Why the Standard Content Refresh Produces Zero Information Gain
+Standard Content Refresh Adds Zero Information Gain

 That is the content freshness lie at its most mechanical.
 The workflow begins by reading what ranks.
 Everything downstream inherits the same inputs.
 The output cannot diverge because the starting point is designed to converge.